OpenSCAP/jenkins/ansible/README.md

 GitHub user utilized by ```pull-request``` jobs is ```openscap-ci```.
 Credentials are available to the core team members.

+### Jenkins Nodes / Workers
+Connect Jenkins workers to the master using the `ssh-agent` plugin.
+Go to Jenkins -> Credentials -> System -> Global (unrestricted).
+Click "Add Credentials".
+Select the jenkins master user ssh private key.
+Set Scope to "System (Jenkins and nodes only)".

+After doing this you will be able to add new nodes using this credential.
+Use the internal AWS IP because transfers over it are free.

+For each node set Environment variable "CPU_COUNT" to the appropriate number.
+If you fail to do this some of the jobs will build as parallel as possible which may cause OutOfMemory errors.

 ### GitHub Webhooks
 GitHub Webhooks are not set up by the Ansible Playbooks, but must be created either automatically by Jenkins, or manually by person doing the setup.
 The